-ALWRI welcomes new scientist Dr. Lauren Redmore
+ALWRI welcomes research social scientist, Dr. Lauren Redmore

 The Aldo Leopold Wilderness Research Institute recently welcomed Dr. Lauren Redmore to our team!